 Table of Contents

 The main benefit of the B2B model is a longer sales cycle, higher-order value, and recurring orders.
-This B2B model in various eCommerce businesses like software, office furniture, and more.
+This B2B model is in various eCommerce businesses like software, office furniture, and more.

-If you have the necessary budget and think that your product can satisfy the needs of the business, go for this model.
+If you have the necessary budget and think your product can satisfy the needs of the business, go for this model.